jacodetunde/Pewlett_Hackard_Analysis/README.md

   - Technique Leaders:4502 Technique Leaders will be retiring
   - Assistant Engineers :1761 Assistant Engineers will be retiring
   - Managers: 2 managers will be retiring

 ![retiring_titles.png](retiring_titles.png)
-- 1549 employees are eligible for retirement mentorship program
+(iv) 1549 employees are eligible for retirement mentorship program
 ![mentorship_eligibility.png](mentorship_eligibility.png)